Plea bargain: Use in civil law countries

 Plea bargaining is extremely difficult in jurisdictions based on the civil law.
 This is because, unlike common law systems, civil law systems have no concept of plea: if the defendant confesses, a confession is entered into evidence, but the prosecution is not absolved of the duty to present a full case.
 A court may decide that a defendant is innocent even though they presented a full confession.
 Also, unlike common law systems, prosecutors in civil law countries may have limited or no power to drop or reduce charges after a case has been filed, and in some countries their power to drop or reduce charges before a case has been filed is limited, making plea bargaining impossible.
 Since the 1980s, some civil law nations have adapted their systems to allow for plea bargaining.

 Brazil

-In 2013 Brazil passed a law allowing plea bargains, which have been used in the political corruption trials taking place since then.
+In 2013 Brazil passed a law allowing plea bargains, which have been used in political corruption trials taking place since then.